srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

     9: vx-srl1-e1-1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1400 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000
     ```
     In our kind cluster that has a single network attached, the VXLAN tunnel is routed through the management network interface of the pod.
 It is possible to configure kind nodes to have more than one network and therefore have a dedicated network for the VXLAN tunnels with a higher MTU value.

+## VM-based nodes?

+In this quickstart we used native containerized Network OS - SR Linux - as it is lightweigt and publicly available.
+But what if you want to use a VM-based Network OS like Nokia SR OS, Cisco IOS-XRv or Juniper vMX?
+Can you do that with clabernetes?

+Short answer is yes.
+Clabernetes should be able to run VM-based nodes as well, but your cluster nodes must support nested virtualization, same as you would need to run VM-based nodes in containerlab.

+Also you need to ensure that your VM-based container image is accessible to your cluster nodes, either via a public registry or a private one.

+When these considerations are taken care of, you can use the same topology file as you would use with containerlab.
+The only difference is that you need to specify the image in the topology file as a fully qualified image name, including the registry name.

 [^1]: In general there are no requirements for clabernetes from a kubernetes cluster perspective, however, many device types may have requirements for nested virtualization or specific CPU flags that your nodes would need to support in order to run the device.
 [^2]: They may run on the same node, this is up to the kubernetes scheduler whose job it is to schedule pods on the nodes it deems most appropriate.